StupidRepo/emoGpacked/README.md

 # emoGpacked
-A Go tool for uploading emoji.gg packs to a Revolt server.
+A C# tool for uploading emoji.gg packs to a Revolt server.

 ## Usage
 0. Download latest binaries [here][nightly].